torbiak/creeperkeeper/README.md

 Assuming all the videos in a playlist are mp4 they can be losslessly concatenated (ie they will not be transcoded/re-encoded):

     crkr concat miel.m3u miel.mp4

+## Emoji

+Emoji are heavily used in many Vine descriptions but they are far from being universally supported.
+If burnt subtitle emoji are all displayed as replacement characters (commonly represented by an empty rectangle glyph), fontconfig probably can't find an installed font containing them.
+Free emoji fonts with permissive licenses are available, such as Google's [Noto](https://www.google.com/get/noto/) family.
+If the given font doesn't contain emoji glyphs fontconfig will take glyphs from a font that does---letters might be from Arial but the emoji could be from Segoe UI, for example.
+If unexpected glyphs are being displayed after emoji, try using the `subtitles` command's `-plainemoji` option to remove variation selectors, which are mainly used to change the color of the preceding emoji and are relatively new and unsupported.